-Programme of Study

-Enrolment Number Study Centre Code
+Programme of S tudy Enrolment No. Study Centre Code

-Write in BLOCK CAPITA AL LETTERS only.
+Write in BLOCK CAPITAL LETTERS only

-Name: Shri/Smt./Kum
+Name : Shri/Smt.
+Kum.

-de, assignment code and course title for which you need the assignments in the signments of the course which you have already passed should not be mentioned.
+Please indicate course, assignment code and course title for which you need the assignments in the following columns.
+The assignments of the course which you have already passed should not be mentioned.

-nment Course Title Medium ode
+Sl.
+No. Course Code Assignments Code Course Title Medium

+1.

+2.

-2. 3.
+3.

 4.

 5.

 6.

 7.

+8.

+REASONS FOR REQUEST FOR FRESH SET OF ASSIGNMENTS

+(Please Tick (\checkmark) whichever is applicable)

-Assignments not rece Assignments were rec Assignments submitte Assignments submitte Assignments response Failed to secure over DEST FOR FRESH SET OF ASSIGNMENTS: (Tick (√) whichever is wed at all earlier. eived after the due dates prescribed for their submission. d but could not secure minimum qualifying score. d earlier but misplaced at Study Centre/Post/HQ. s submitted after due dates were rejected by the Study Centre. all qualifying grade in course(s) mentioned above and wish to improve over-all by attempting one assignment.
+- 1. Assignments not received at all earlier. - 2.
+Assignments were received after the due dates prescribed for their submission. - 3.
+Assignments submitted but could not secure minimum qualifying score. - 4.
+Assignments responses submitted after due dates were rejected by the Study Centre. - 5.
+Assignments responses submitted after due dates were rejected by the Study Centre. - 6.
+Failed to secure over-all qualifying grade in course(s) mentioned above and wish to improve over-all qualifying grade only by attempting one assignments.

+For Official Use Only :

+PIN

-- Signature Date
+Date

-Pin.
-Code : For Office Use Only: nments to the student:
+Name and Address Signature